coinse/fonte/README.md

 |🔨 [INSTALL](./INSTALL.md)| Installation guide |
 |🪪 [LICENSE](LICENSE)|MIT license|

-**Fonte** is a technique for finding the commit that introduced a bug in a software project.
+**Fonte** is a technique for finding the commit that introduced a bug in a software project given a failure.
 The purpose of this research artifact is to provide the necessary information and instructions for using Fonte.
 This artifact would be useful for researchers or developers who are interested in analysing the commit history of software projects or identifying their bug inducing commits.

 Included are: